sage-code/.github/profile/README.md

 ## Sponsors ❤️

 You can sponsor a particular course or project.
-You can also sponsor directly one of our members for his personal activity.
-If you offer sponsorsheep you will be listed automaticly on GitHub for specific projects.
-We offer special services and perks for our sponsors on Discord and we grant higer priority to issues created by sponsors.
+We offer special services and perks for our sponsors on Discord and we grant higer priority to issues and projects created by our sponsors.
+If you offer sponsorsheep you will be listed automaticly on GitHub for specific projects and below.
+Our community thank you! 🙏🏼

 * [@sage-code/mlmoise](https://github.com/mlmoise)